-- a permanent secretariat, composed of specialised counsels, paralegals and administrative staff;
+- a permanent secretariat, composed of specialised counsel, paralegals and administrative staff;

-- a dedicated service for the administration of ad hoc arbitrations;
+- a dedicated service for the administration of ad hoc arbitration;

 - the Rules of Arbitration in English and Romanian, and on-demand assistance in relation to their use and implementation;

 - a dynamic list of reputable Romanian and foreign arbitrators; and